murxla/murxla/docs/solver_integration/solver_profile.rst

 The profile file defines what is supported by the solver and therefore each solver must provide a profile.

-Murxla recognizes a set of *predefined* JSON keys described below will affect how Murxla generates API calls.
+Murxla recognizes a set of *predefined* JSON keys as described below, which will affect how Murxla generates API calls.
 The solver profile JSON file can be arbitrarily extended with *solver-specific* keys.

 The predefined keys allow to define which theories to include, and optionally restrict sort and operator kinds.